The Eastern Bay of Plenty

 Thornton And The Rangitaiki River

-After a dramatic 155km journey the Rangitaiki river cuts through the rangitaiki plains in it’s final stages tojoin the sea at Thornton Beach.
-The largest of 3 rivers that run through the Rangitaiki plains it is not commonly known that the Rangitaiki river is the 2nd longest river in the North Island as the crow flies from begining to end.
+After a dramatic 155km journey the Rangitaiki river cuts through the Rangitaiki plains in its final stages to join the sea at Thornton Beach.
+The largest of 3 rivers that run through the Rangitaiki plains it is not commonly known that the Rangitaiki river is the 2nd longest river in the North Island as the crow flies from beginning to end.

-At it’s final destination here at Thronton Beach the Rangitaiki river is a shadow of it’s most powerful having been damed twice, once at Aniwhenua and again at Matahina.
-However this provides relative safe and consistent flow for users of the mouth facilities and activities.
-The mouth provides wharf fishing, boat ramp access to the sea and river but in particular the mouth is known for it’s large runs of Kahawai that chase huge schoals of whitebait up the river.
+At its final destination here at Thronton Beach, the Rangitaiki River is a shadow of its most powerful, having been dammed twice, once at Aniwhenua and again at Matahina.
+However, this provides relative safe and consistent flow for users of the mouth facilities and activities.
+The mouth provides wharf fishing, boat ramp access to the sea and river but in particular the mouth is known for its large runs of Kahawai that chase huge schools of whitebait up the river.

-The Rangitaiki river has had it’s course manipulated over the years to accomodate the two hydro electric dams and also a change of course in it’s final section from it’s original problematic mouth at Matata to it’s current mouth at Thornton.
+The Rangitaiki River has had its course manipulated over the years to accommodate the two hydroelectric dams and also a change of course in its final section from its original problematic mouth at Matata to its current mouth at Thornton.

 Rangitaiki plains